Theo-Steiner/warped.nvim/readme.md

 # warped.nvim

 **warped.nvim** - keep your neovim's theme in sync with Warp (the awesome terminal).
-Using colorbuddy.nvim (A straightforward theming plugin by tjdevries) and fwatch.nvim.
+Using colorbuddy.nvim (A straightforward theming plugin by tjdevries).

 ![Warped.nvim in action](warped-nvim.gif)